qqaysaneah/edx-documentation/en_us/shared/course_assets/course_files.rst

 By default, anyone can access a file you upload if they know the web URL, even if they are not enrolled in your course.
 You can prevent outside access to a file by locking the file.
-When you lock a file, the web URL only allows learners who are enrolled in your course and signed in to edX to access the file.
+When you lock a file, the web URL only allows learners who are enrolled in your course and signed in to access the file.

-To lock a file, select the lock icon in the right column.
+To lock a file, select the lock icon in the row for the file.

 .. _Delete a File: